 Uta Kögelsberger in collaboration with Atau Tanaka, with contributions by Will Edmondes, Mariam Rezaei and the Noise Choir

-Loosely based on the notion of a ritualistic “stop the rain dance” Rock Concert II is a response to the incessant rainfall in the Lake District, how it defines every interpretation and experience of this landscape, as well as how it is a reflection of the changes to weather conditions due to climate change.
-Recordings of individual raindrops captured during heavy rainfall in the mouth of a disused mine, with experimental recording techniques are handed over to sound artists including Atau Tanaka, Will Edmondes, The Noise Choir and Mariam Rezaei.
+Loosely based on the notion of a ritualistic “stop the rain dance” Rock Concert II is a visceral response to the increase of rainfall in the Lake District due to climate change.
+Recordings of individual raindrops captured by Uta Kögelsberger during heavy rainfall in the mouth of a disused mine, with experimental recording techniques are handed over to sound artists including Atau Tanaka, Will Edmondes, The Noise Choir and Mariam Rezaei.

 Rock Concert II at The Boiler House, 2018